kaminomisosiru/kaminomisosiru.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
 description: Ph.D.
-Student at Tokyo Tech | Researching cryptography to realize secure world!
+Student at Tokyo Tech | Researching cryptography to realize a secure world!

 profile:
   align: right